Welcome to David Clarke's home page.

 "Hands Off"

-Victor Borge, the conductor
+Victor Borge, the duet

 Quotable quotes